UKPLab/GritHopper/readme.md

 ---

-GritHopper is a **state-of-the art multi-hop dense retrieval framework** that builds upon **GRITLM**.
-GritHopper is the first decoder-based decomposition-free multi-hop dense retrieval model, trained on a multi-hop tasks spanning both question-answering and fact-checking.
-By leveraging an **encoder-only** paradigm (similar to MDR), GritHopper requires a single forward pass for one hop while maintaining strong generalizability across out-of-distribution tasks.
+GritHopper is the first **decoder-based** multi-hop dense retrieval model and achieves **state-of-the-art performance** on both **in-distribution and out-of-distribution** benchmarks for **decomposition-free multi-hop dense retrieval**.
+Built on [GRITLM](https://github.com/ContextualAI/gritlm), it is trained across diverse datasets spanning **question-answering** and **fact-checking**.
+Unlike traditional decomposition-based approaches, GritHopper iteratively retrieves passages without explicit sub-question decomposition, concatenating retrieved evidence with the query at each step.

+Using the decoder model in an encoder-only approach (like [MDR](https://github.com/facebookresearch/multihop_dense_retrieval)), it performs each retrieval step in a single forward pass.
+In contrast to previous SOTA BERT-based approaches (like [BeamRetriever](https://github.com/canghongjian/beam_retriever) or [MDR](https://github.com/facebookresearch/multihop_dense_retrieval)), GritHopper generalizes significantly better to **out-of-distribution** data.

 ## Key Strengths of GritHopper
-- **Scalable Multi-Hop**: Handles multi-hop questions in **open-domain** scenarios without relying on discrete decomposition steps.
 - **Encoder-Only Efficiency**: Each retrieval iteration requires only a single forward pass (rather than multiple autoregressive steps).
-- **Out-of-Distribution Robustness**: Achieves **state-of-the-art** performance on multiple OOD benchmarks.
+- **Out-of-Distribution Robustness**: Achieves **state-of-the-art** performance compared to other decomposition-free methods on multiple OOD benchmarks.
-- **Unified Training**: Combines dense retrieval with generative objectives, exploring how to adapt ReAct as a state-control for the dense retrieval using causal generation.
+- **Unified Training**: Combines dense retrieval with generative objectives, exploring how post-retrieval information on the generation loss improves dense retrieval performance.
-- **Easy Integration**: Functions as a Python library that lets you **load document candidates**, **encode queries**, and **iteratively retrieve** relevant passages with optional stopping logic.
+- **Stopping**: GritHopper utilizes its generative capabilities via ReAct to control its own state.
+This way, it can stop itself through causal next-token prediction.
+---

 ---